A Call to Support Food Makers and Producers

 “Starting a small business isn't always as simple as it sounds; you may have plenty of ideas swirling in your head but aren't sure where to begin.
 Thanks to Taproot, we were able to successfully launch our small dessert business—securing county permits, accessing kitchen facilities, and even obtaining grants that made our startup process much smoother.
 In addition to providing a fantastic workspace, they offer the convenience of refrigerated storage for our finished products.
 I have worked with Laurie and Wendy, and I find them to be truly kind and always available to lend a hand whenever needed.
 We’re proud to be a family-run business creating desserts and cakes for special occasions, and you can find us at the Farmers Market every Saturday from May through September.” -- Belen, owner of Patito's Sweets

 "Taproot has been a game-changer for our farm.
 It began several years ago when I was assisted in setting up our farm's accounting system with help from a Taproot business support grant.
 Laurie and Wendy then helped us navigate the bureaucracy of value-added food production and the modern new kitchen space will allow us to expand with these products.
-And finally, with the installation of a walk-in freezer (thank you to the San Juan Ag Guild, SJI Food Hub and Taproot!), the stress of having extra frozen storage for our beef, lamb, and pork has been alleviated.
-The easy access, organized shelving, and secure location have allowed us to have back-up product ready to go to the farmer's market, the food share, and our own on-farm "Barn Stand."
-Most importantly, I have enjoyed seeing farmers and gardeners, Locavores and Gleaners, and incredible bakers and makers coming and going from what is truly a shared community food production space.
+And finally, with the installation of a walk-in freezer, the stress of having extra frozen storage for our meats has been alleviated.
+The easy access and secure location have allowed us to have back-up products ready to go to the farmer's market, the food share, and our own on-farm "Barn Stand."
+Most importantly, I have enjoyed seeing farmers and gardeners, Locavores and Gleaners, and incredible bakers and makers working in a shared community food production space.
 The best of Lopez food comradery in action!" -- Meike of Stonecrest Farm & Graziers

-Together, we can create a safe, efficient, and inspiring space where local food entrepreneurs thrive—and where nourishing, locally made foods continue to enrich our community.
-Please join us by making a donation today and Thank you!
+During this Give Lopez, let's create an efficient and inspiring space where food entrepreneurs thrive—and where nourishing, locally made foods continue to enrich our community.

 Giving Activity